rapperskull/libnvbk/README.md

 macOS and BSD support is in the plans.

+## NVBK header format

+The structs in [src/include/libnvbk/nvbk_internal.h](src/include/libnvbk/nvbk_internal.h) are self-explanatory.

+Some fields are still unknown.
+If you want to help, you can send NVBK images from your device.
+In the future I will set up another repository to collect all the images.

 ## License

 Unless otherwise specified, all the files in this repository are licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).